Sec. Exercise Physiology

 Editorial: Cross Adaptation and Cross Tolerance in Human Health and Disease

-- 5Mary MacKillop Institute for Health Research, Australian Catholic University, Australia
+- 5Mary MacKillop Institute for Health Research, Australian Catholic University, Melbourne, VIC, Australia

 An excellent primer covering aspects of preconditioning, short and long term heat acclimation cross-tolerance, and heat acclimation memory in both animal and human experimental models has been provided by Professor Horowitz of the Hebrew University.
 This extensive review of the cellular and molecular responses underpinning cross-adaptation concludes that the dynamic epigenetic phenomenon not only induces long-lasting cross-tolerance, but enables preservation of its physiological beneficial features in a dormant manner.
 This conclusion is based on an increasing understanding of epigenetic mechanisms of cross-adaptation and the notion of Heat Acclimation-Mediated Cross-Tolerance vs. Preconditioning-Induced Cross-Tolerance, with a specific focus on the extensive publications from the Horowitz laboratory providing evidence for the role of hypoxia inducible 1-alpha (HIF-1α) and heat shock proteins (HSPs) in cytoprotection in the ischemic heart.
 In short, a rapid, short acclimation stimulus re-establishes the physiological, protected heat acclimation phenotype.
 The transcriptional machinery, however, is a continuum and as such our knowledge of the epigenetic within-life dynamic mechanisms involved, and their rates of both development and decay, is still in its infancy.